bile0026/librenms_poller/README.md

 # Current issues:

 - still working out details on how to authorize poller to the mariadb instance on the core server, for now have to do this manually
+- Disabled SELinux on RedHat-based systems until I have time to do the proper policies

 ```
 GRANT ALL PRIVILEGES ON librenms.* TO 'librenms'@'IP_OF_NEW_POLLER' IDENTIFIED BY 'The_Password_You_Chose' WITH GRANT OPTION;